scrappyAI/Toka/crates/toka-security-auth/README.md

 ## Relationship to the Event Store

 Authorisation is **orthogonal** to the event system, but tokens often appear in event payloads (e.g. `agent.auth_used`).
-Keeping the type in its own crate avoids pulling hashing deps into `toka-vault`.
+Keeping the type in its own crate avoids pulling hashing deps into `toka-events`.

 ---